-The reason for Ramadan is not to feel how poor people live.
+The reason for Ramadan is not to feel for the poor.

-It’s neither to take care of our body.
+Is the reason for Ramadan to take care of our bodies?

 The light bulb produces heat.
-But this not the main reason we buy it for.
+But this is not the main reason we buy it for.

 We buy a light bulb to illuminate our surroundings.